Nigel Pearson to be sacked as Derby County manager

 The Rams have had a torrid start to the season and are in 22nd position in the Championship after only managing one win in their nine games so far this season.

-Derby face fellow strugglers Cardiff at the Cardiff City Stadium tonight and it is not yet clear whether Pearson has travelled to the Welsh capital with the rest of the team.
+Derby face fellow strugglers Cardiff at the Cardiff City Stadium tonight but Pearson was sent home from the Welsh capital prior to kick off after learning of his suspension by the club.

+Assistant manager Chris Powell will take charge of the game against Cardiff with Pearson not carrying out his duties at the request of the club.

+A club statement read: "Derby County can confirm that manager Nigel Pearson will not be carrying out his duties at tonight’s game at the request of the club.

 Fans had grown restless and had very little to cheer at the iPro Stadium after Derby only managed to score their first home goal of the season on Saturday, during the 2-1 defeat to then bottom of the table Blackburn Rovers.